Use this integration to exchange files with your GitHub repository.

 We would recommend triggering pull requests only to the repos of the platform that match the file type you are exporting, i.e. if you are exporting a JSON format, Lokalise will only create pull requests in repositories with the Web platform.

-Here is what happens as you trigger it:
+Here is what happens after you trigger a new PR:

-You may then review and merge a pull request at GitHub.
+You may then review and merge a pull request on GitHub.